France’s AGEC law & 'Cout Environmental' mandates eco-labelling for all brands

 French regulators move first

-The French government committed to a strong legal strategy, enforcing transparency about the environmental impacts of clothing sold in France.
+The French government is committed to a strong legal strategy, enforcing transparency about the environmental impacts of clothing sold in France.
 It has done so ahead of planned wider EU laws that will make climate-impact labels mandatory across the entire industry.

 • reparability,